 Pabonka Hermitage was ever destroyed by the anti-Buddhism King Langdharma in 841.
 Fortunately it got rebuilt during the 11th century and an extra floor was added by the fifth Dalai Lama (1641-1682) to this two-storey building.
 During the Cultural Revolution period of the 1970s, Pabonka also suffered a lot from damages made by the anti-Buddhism revolutionaries.

+It is only one hour and a half walk from Sera Monastery.
 A hike from the Sera Monastery to Pabonka Hermitage is a great choice.
 Pabonka Hermitage is located behind Sera Monastery.
-You just need to take a minibus from Lhasa, and the bus stops at Sera Monastery.
-In order to get to Pabonka from Sera Monastery, you have to walk through a small village and then hiking up along the mountain side.
+Visitors just need to take a minibus from Lhasa, and the bus stops at Sera Monastery.
+In order to get to Pabonka from Sera Monastery, visitors have to walk through a small village and then hiking up along the mountain side.

 On the way, visitors can visit the small chapels, climb around the ancient ruins and see the nunnery around there.
 When visitors reach Pabonka Hermitage on the vantage point on the side of the mountain, visitors can see the great scenery of the Lhasa Valley and the back side appearance of the Potala Palace.